terryaney/Documentation.Camelot/KatApp.md

 2. It is triggered **on the modal application** after the modal application has been initialized and calculations and/or manualResults has been processed.
 It allows for a modal application to cancel the display of the modal if needed.
 This is accomplished by returning `false`.
 No return or returning `true` allows the modal application to display normally.

+#### IKatApp.modalAppClosed

+**`modalAppClosed(modalApplication: IKatApp)`**

+This event is triggered when KatApp modal is confirmed or cancelled.
+Allows for event to be handled in the modal application's event configuration regardless of confirm or cancel.
+Useful for cleanup of events that might have been registered by the modal application on elements outside of the application scope (i.e. document elements).

 #### IKatApp.nestedAppInitialized